-When you’re admitted to Emerson Hospital’s Rehabilitation and Transitional Care Unit, our goal is to help you return home as soon as possible, able to function as independently as possible.
+When you are admitted to Emerson Hospital’s Rehabilitation and Transitional Care Unit, our goal is to help you return home as soon as possible, able to function as independently as possible.

 The rehabilitation plan developed by your care team

-is tailored to your individual needs, and you’re encouraged to be involved in all decisions about your care.
-Above all, know that you’ll receive the same high-quality, patient-centered care for which Emerson is known, and you’ll be treated with dignity and respect.
+is tailored to your individual needs, and you are encouraged to be involved in all decisions about your care.
+Above all, know that you will receive the same high-quality, patient-centered care for which Emerson is known, and you will be treated with dignity and respect.

 A typical day on the Emerson Transitional Care Unit

-While everyone’s rehabilitation plan is personalized, you can generally expect to:
+While each patient's rehabilitation plan is personalized, you can generally expect to: